Table of Contents

 The origin of Christian baptism comes from the account of Jesus’ life found in the synoptic gospels (Matthew, Mark, Luke).
 These writings give an account of Jesus being baptized by John the Baptist in the Jordan river.
 The Gospel of John also alludes to this event.

 The fact that Jesus was baptized by his older cousin is evidence that baptism did not originate with Christianity.
-Although the extent to which baptism was practiced among 1st century Hebrews is unclear, it is apparent that many were coming to participate.
+The extent to which baptism was practiced among 1st-century Hebrews is unclear.
+It is apparent that many were coming to participate.
 Baptism was not unique to Jesus and his followers.